-Early bird tickets are on sale, currently priced at £80 for adults or £40 for youths (12-16).
-Those under 12 can attend for free with a paying an adult.
+Tickets are on sale, currently priced at £85 for adults or £45 for youths aged 12 to 16.
+Those under 12 can attend for free with a paying adult.

 Camping and shower facilities available, as well as hook-ups for campervans.

 Note: no dogs allowed (except registered Dogs for the Disabled).

 There's also a children's Play Area for the kids, and children also have the opportunity to take part in circus workshops, and the parade.

 In The Orchard at Off The Tracks offers workshops and therapies such as yoga, tuning in, Tai Chi & Chi Kung, Shiatsu, Metamorphic Technique, meditation, and chanting & voice work.